Budget Engagement

 The annual resident budget priority survey provides residents the opportunity to share their perspectives on the County’s budget and investments.
 Responses are collected and presented to the Board of County Commissioners to support their decision-making during the budget development and priority setting process.

-• Community Budget Workshops
+• Budget Outreach Events

 Growth, whiteboard and business people in a meeting planning company sales or revenue report chart data.
 Marketing and advertising agency team working on graphs analysis and risk assessment strategy.